tmroziewicz/wf_optim_crypto_analysis/README.md

 - ⚙️ Configure Path: If both cloned projects are in the same parent folder, skip this.
 Otherwise, update the WF_CRYPTO_REPO path inside config.r to point to your wf_optim_crypto location.

-- 📥 Data Acquisition: Populate the data folder by following the instructions in the [Data Acquisition](https://github.com/tmroziewicz/wf_optim_crypto_analysis/edit/master/README.md#data-acquisition) section.
+- :inbox_tray: Data Acquisition: Populate the data folder by following the instructions in the [Data Acquisition](https://github.com/tmroziewicz/wf_optim_crypto_analysis/edit/master/README.md#data-acquisition) section.

 - 🏗️ Execute Pipeline: Run the DVC pipeline to perform all calculations: